 As corgis have a medium-short, straight coat, grooming them is not difficult.
 They are, however, heavy shedders.
 Corgis have a double coat — an inner short-haired coat with a longer-haired outer coat.

-They require at least daily brushingonce-a-week brushing, however, to remove loose hairs.
-During the spring when they shed their undercoat, most corgis need daily brushing.
+The dogs require at least once-a-week brushing to remove loose hairs.
+When they shed their undercoat during the spring, most corgis need daily brushing.

 Training

-Training a corgi is not difficult, as these smart dogs enjoy learning, and they learn fast.
+Training a corgi is not difficult, as these smart dogs enjoy learning and learning fast.

 Still, to mitigate a corgi’s distinct independence and herding instincts, you must let your corgi know there are rules and boundaries from the beginning.